centreon/centreon/centreon-gorgone/docs/guide.rst

 ::

   [ENGINECOMMAND] [] [target_id] { command => '[1417705150] ENABLE_HOST_CHECK;host1', engine_pipe => '/var/lib/centreon-engine/rw/centengine.cmd'

-The code responses:

-* x0: problem.
-It stopped (read the message)
-* 31: command proceed
-* 32: command proceed end
-* 35: problem.
-It stopped (read the message)
-* 36: command had been submitted

 You only have the message to get informations (it tells you if there are some permission problems or file missing).